HOPLAB-LBP/fMRI-task-template/README.md

 # fMRI task template

 This is a template script for running a task in the fMRI scanner.
 It is designed to be modular, lightweight and easy to adapt to your needs.
+Your main tool is `fMRI_task.m`, which is designed to play one run of experimental task at a time.

 ## Requirements